runtools/run/docs/content/reference/resources.md

 }
 ```

-Thanks to the argument positions, instead of doing this:
+Now instead of doing this:

 ```bash
 run add --a=7 --b=3